dfinity/chain-fusion-signer/HACKING.md

 ```
 # Reproducible build
 ./scripts/docker-build
-# Note: The docker build artefacts are placed in the same location
+# Note: The docker build artifacts are placed in the same location
 #       as when running `dfx build signer --ic`

 # Inspect the Wasm and install arguments in `./out/`.